kl0648/kl0648/README.md

 # Biography
 Kangbeen Lee (Student Member, IEEE) received a B.S. degree in electrical engineering from Yonsei University, Seoul, South Korea, in 2016.
 He earned a Master's degree in Electrical and Computer Engineering from Hanyang University and Michigan State University in 2019 and 2023, respectively.
 He is currently seeking a Doctoral degree in Electrical and Computer Engineering at Purdue University.
-His research interests include partial discharge, power electronics, multi-level inverters, electromagnetic interference, motor drives, and cubesat.
+His research interests include partial discharge (PD), power electronics, multi-level inverters, electromagnetic interference (EMI), high-performance motor drives, and cubesat.

 # Research Interests
 • All of Energy Conversion System (Power Electronics, Electrical Machines, etc.)\
-• Reliability of Electrical Machine Drive (electromagnetic interference (EMI), partial discharge (PD), bearing current, etc.)\
+• Reliability of Electrical Machine Drive (EMI, PD, bearing current, etc.)\
 • Investigation and Mitigation of PD Phenomena in WBG-based AC Machine Drives\
 • Analysis, Modeling, Design, and Manufacturing of Multi-level Inverters\
 • Analytical Method of Design and Optimization for Neutral-Point-Less Inverters\